VeritaResearch/public/ethics.md

 ## Nonpartisanship

-We (Andrew and Joao) have our own personal, political affiliations.
+We (Andrew and Joao) have our own personal, political beliefs.
 But as an organization (Verita Research), we aim to be nonpartisan, impartial, and unbiased about the information we release.

 ## We are not the arbiters of truth